couchbaselabs/docs-ng/content/couchbase-manual-2.2/command-line-interface-for-administration.markdown

 [The tool retrieves data from the Couchbase Server monitoring system, aggregates it over a time scale, analyzes the statistics against thresholds, and generates a report.
-Unlike other command line tools such as `cbstats` and `cbtransfer` that use theTAP protocol](#couchbase-introduction-architecture-tap) to obtain data from the monitoring system, `cbhealthchecker` obtains data by using the REST API and the memcached protocol.
+Unlike other command line tools such as `cbstats` and `cbtransfer` that use the TAP protocol](#couchbase-introduction-architecture-tap) to obtain data from the monitoring system, `cbhealthchecker` obtains data by using the REST API and the memcached protocol.
 For more information about the statistics provided by Couchbase Server, see [Statistics and